clarkb7/DR-GUI/README.md

 =================         Purpose         =================

-To provide a GUI for Dynamorio and it's extensions.
+To provide a GUI for Dynamorio and its extensions.
 Currently in progress:
 * Dr. Memory
 * Dr. Heapstat